Frequently Asked Questions

 Second day after you take it off:

-Starting the second day, you may start putting a bit of lotion on your tattoo after you wash it.
+Starting the second day, you may start putting a tiny bit of lotion on your tattoo after you wash it, with clean hands of course.
 You want the skin to breathe, so a very light amount, just so it looks like a light sheen.

 Do not clog the pores by using too much, nor use any lotion containing Alcohol or Petroleum in the ingredients.
 There are tons of Tattoo intended ones such as ‘Hustle Butter’ or ‘Tattoo Goo’.